What graduate programs are offered by Pace University?

 Lubin School of Business

-The GMAT or GRE are required for admission to the Lubin School of Business.
+- The GMAT or GRE are required for admission to the Lubin School of Business.
 Information about the GMAT can be found at www.MBA.com.
-Applicants who already hold a masters degree can request a waiver of the GMAT.
-A complete application along with a written statement requesting a waiver of the GMAT will be brought before the graduate admission committee for a decision.
+Applicants may be considered for a GMAT/GRE waiver if they possess a cumulative undergraduate GPA of 3.5 or greater for 4 years of study from a U.S. baccalaureate program.
+A complete application along with a written statement requesting a waiver of the GMAT or GRE will be brought before the graduate admission committee for a decision.

-Applications for the MS in Human Resources Management or MS in Strategic Global Human Resources Management who have a minmium of three years of human resources experience in a managerial position may request a waiver of the GMAT or GRE.
-Résuméwill be required supported by letters of recommendations.
+- Applications for the MS in Human Resources Management who have a minmium of three years of human resources experience in a managerial position may request a waiver of the GMAT or GRE.
+Résumé will be required supported by letters of recommendations.

 Seidenberg School of Computer Science and Information Systems